Anujpal-dev/PRODIGY_WD_02/README.md

-# PRODIGY_WD_02
-# Tic-Tac-Toe Web Application
+# Stopwatch Web Application

-Welcome to the Tic-Tac-Toe web application!
-This project is a simple and interactive implementation of the classic Tic-Tac-Toe game using **HTML**, **CSS**, and **JavaScript**.
-Players can enjoy the game by competing against each other or playing against an AI opponent.
+Welcome to the Stopwatch web application!
+This project is a simple and interactive implementation of a stopwatch using **HTML**, **CSS**, and **JavaScript**.
+Users can accurately measure time intervals, track lap times, and enjoy a responsive, user-friendly interface.

 ---

 ## Features

-- **Two-Player Mode**: Play with a friend locally on the same device.
-- **Single-Player Mode**: Play against an AI opponent with basic logic.
-- **Dynamic UI Updates**: Responsive and visually appealing interface.
-- **Winning Detection**: Real-time checks for game outcomes, including win, draw, or ongoing.
-- **Reset Option**: Start a new game with a single click.
+- **Start Timer**: Begin counting time with a single click.
+- **Pause Timer**: Pause the stopwatch without resetting the time.
+- **Reset Timer**: Reset the stopwatch to its initial state.
+- **Lap Tracking**: Record lap times and view them in a list.
+- **Responsive Design**: A visually appealing and accessible interface across devices.

 ---

 ## Demo

-A live demo of the application can be accessed [here](#). *(Add your live demo link here)*
+Check out the live demo: [Stopwatch Web Application](https://anujpal-dev.github.io/PRODIGY_WD_02/)

 ---